AmonMcDuul/snapflow/README.md

 If you use TypeScript (recommended), import types for better IntelliSense:

-import type { FlowData, FlowNode } from "simpleflow"; // or from './src/core/types' in dev
+import type { FlowData, FlowNode } from "FlowRender"; // or from './src/core/types' in dev

 VS Code will then show parameters and autocomplete when calling renderFlowToSVG.
 📜 License